RickKotlarz/Copilot-for-Security-Plugins/Markdown_formating_Defender_incident/readme.md

 |-------------------------|-----------------|------------|-------------------|----------------------|--------------|-----------------|--------------------|-------------------|------------------------------|
 | 2025-01-08T12:09:40.47Z |     1234        |   Active   | https://12.aka.ms | Multi-stage incident | High         | John.Doe        | Malware            | True Positive     | 2025-01-22T23:33:21.1733333Z |
 ```
-> After giving these instructions, rerunning the default prompt will show that the first element is now "Created Date," followed by "Incident ID," and then "Status," instead of "Incident ID," "Display Name," and "Severity."
-Note that these instructions **MUST** must occur before the subsequent prompts.
-You can store this prompt seperately in a promptbook for easier access and organization.
+> When you resubmit the 'Initial prompt,' the first element will now be "Created Date," followed by "Incident ID," and then "Status," instead of "Incident ID," "Display Name," and "Severity." **Apply these instructions before formatting the other prompts.** For better organization and easy access, consider saving this prompt in a promptbook.
 >
+>
-> Below is another example of formatting using bullets, indentations, and a horizontal bar after each incident.
-In this example, the "Assigned To," "Classification," and "Determination" fields have also been omitted from the formatted output.
+> Another example of markdown formatting is shown below, using bullets, indentations, and a horizontal bar after each incident.
+In this example, the "Assigned To," "Classification," and "Determination" fields have been excluded from the formatted output by removing them from the markdown example.
 ```
 /AskGPT No action is needed at this time, simply review the following instructions and respond with 'Ready!'.
 Instructions: All additional responses will be formatted to conform to the following markdown example.
 - **Created Date**: `2025-01-08T12:09:40.47Z`